CaptainDra/Transformer_CH-EN/README.md

 <img src="pic/system_flow_chart.png" width = 650/>

-For chinese transformer, we need to add word_segmentation function to unified sentence structure, as following picture:
+For chinese Translator, we need to add word_segmentation function to unified sentence structure, as following picture:

 <img src="pic/word_segmentation.png" width = 650/>

-Then, we need preprocess as other kind of transformer(Count the number of occurrences of each word):
+Then, we need preprocess as other kind of Translator(Count the number of occurrences of each word):

 <img src="pic/result_preproccess.png" width = 650/>